ylxdzsw/Insane.jl/README.md

 ### tuple

-tuples are so common that I made it a special form; it almost equivilent to write `(Tuple foo bar)`
+tuples are so common that I made it a special form; it's almost equivilent to write `(Tuple foo bar)`

 ```
 tuple(foo bar)  # (foo, bar)